 These tiny units can be located throughout your home, eliminating the need for wasted utility room space.
 Also, each unit can be sized according to the demand expected in each bathroom, kitchen, or utility space that requires hot water.
 With tankless water heaters, your family can abandon the annoying shower schedule that you previously followed, as each shower can have independently heated water.

 While not every new technology offers such a myriad of benefits, tankless water heaters certainly do.
 You will enjoy unlimited hot water at a consistent temperature and even save money on your utility bills in the process.
-To learn more about converting to a tankless water heater, call (214) 388-4525 and speak to a member of the Metroplex Leak & Line team to learn about your options and schedule an appointment for a free estimate.
+To learn more about converting to a tankless water heater, call (214) 388-4525 and speak to a member of the Metroplex Leak & Line team to learn about your options and schedule an appointment for an estimate.